-The present value of the difference between the fair market rent and the contractual rent for above-market and below-market leases at the time properties are acquired is amortized into revenues from rental properties over the remaining terms of the in-place leases.
+The present value of the difference between the fair market rent and the contractual rent for intangible market lease assets and liabilities at the time properties are acquired is amortized into revenues from rental properties over the remaining terms of the in-place leases.
 Lease termination fees are recognized as other income when earned upon the termination of a tenant's lease and relinquishment of space in which we have no further obligation to the tenant.